tezjs/tezjs/README.md

 - Run `npx yarn stub` to activate passive development
 - Run the respective project available in the playground folder `(npm run dev:playground:env)`

+### Roadmap
+Our framework roadmap gives you a glimpse of our work on the features/fixes and the upcoming releases for features/fixes.
+We do prefer Just-In-Time planning, at most 1 Month in advance.
+Within this window, we reprioritize the work based on your feedback or get the priority requests from our sponsors/open source contributors/prioritized users.
+We also prioritize features based on votes on the features from our [Github Discussion Board](https://github.com/tezjs/tezjs/discussions/categories/polls).
+Our focus is to improve the stability & relevance of the features/fixes.

+If you'd like to have an interesting use case and would like to be available in our upcoming release then you just create a new issue or comment on an existing issue.
+We would be happy to work on the features/fixes.

+If you have any suggestions to improve our current convergence, We are happy to know your suggestions to make our framework better.
+Also, if you wish to contribute to existing roadmaps or add a new roadmap, please open an issue.

+The [planned items](https://github.com/orgs/tezjs/projects/9) are **NOT an exhaustive list** and are also subject to change.

 ## License